Tuesday 13th June, 2023

 • pressure on the blood vessels which restricts blood flow

-• they will be tender and shoot pain when pressed upon, then as they worsen shoot pain without needing to be pressed upon
+• they will be tender and shoot pain when pressed upon

 The technical name